geolehmann/three-gocadloader/README.md

 # three-gocadloader
-a GOCAD ASCII file loader for three.js
+A GOCAD ASCII file loader for three.js.
+Currently only supports points, lines and surfaces.